Did you know that furniture for back pain sufferers is very different than furniture for people who don’t have back issues?

 - Under these layers, the mattress features thirteen gauge Bonnell springs.
 These springs add a bouncy effect to the mattress, making sure you’ll never sink in too much into the sofa.
 The spring layer ensures that backaches aren’t triggered by a slouching position, nor by a very hard surface.

 - The synthetic insulation layer under the spring layer ensures that the materials won’t shift towards the springs.
 That way, the mattress will keep its flexibility and support, without any creases and bends in the material.

 - This mattress is covered with high-grade upholstery fabric, tufted to the mattress.
 The two advantages are that you don’t need a sofa cover and that the tufting system keeps the upholstery in place without slipping.

-- The unique hinge system allows you to either sleep or sits on this sofa without compromising support.
+- The unique hinge system allows you to either sleep or sits on this model without compromising support.
 The quality memory foam mattress makes this the best sleeper sofa for a bad back if you’re not sleeping on the middle dent.

 Summary: The Excelsior by Jerry Sales is an ergonomic sofa for people with bad backs thanks to its high-grade combination of dense memory foam and spring layer.
-Although this sofa can alleviate back pain when you’re sitting or sleeping, it would have been great to see an added footrest and headrest.
+Although this model can alleviate back pain when you’re sitting or sleeping, it would have been great to see an added footrest and headrest.

 8. Stone & Beam Dalton

 This sectional couch from Stone and Beam is one of the best ergonomic sofas on the market.
 One of my friends has this sofa in his office.
 Coupled with his ergonomic desk recliner chair and his physio sessions, his chronic back pain is almost gone.